ChenZuzhi/Weld-Defect-Recognition-App---betav1.1/README.md

 The users can export the image to anywhere that makes them happy.

-The finished dialog looks like this, the blue rectangle in this image shows the area that the app involving:
+The finished dialog looks like this, the blue rectangle in this image shows the area that the app recognizing:

 <div align=center>
 <img src="https://github.com/ChenZuzhi/Weld-Defect-Recognition-App---betav1.1/blob/master/ImgsForReadme/5.png">